teddykoker/torchsort/README.md

 `torchsort` and `fast_soft_sort` each operate with a time complexity of *O(n log n)*, each with some additional overhead when compared to the built-in `torch.sort`.
-The Numba JIT'd forward pass of `fast_soft_sort` performs about on-par with the `torchsort` CPU kernel, however its backward pass still relies on some Python code, which greatly penalizes its performance.
+With a batch size of 1 (see left), the Numba JIT'd forward pass of `fast_soft_sort` performs about on-par with the `torchsort` CPU kernel, however its backward pass still relies on some Python code, which greatly penalizes its performance.

+Furthermore, the `torchsort` kernel supports batches, and yields much better performance than `fast_soft_sort` as the batch size increases.

 CUDA kernel is coming soon!

 ## Reference